Aryansh-S/USACO/README.md

 follow the unofficial directions at the top (there is a myth that this reduces performance, but do not buy that).
 The "src" folder just contains source files and images that are integrated elsewhere; you can ignore it.

+- Unfortunately, most versions of clang do not support pb_ds as of late, which is why I always recommend gcc for compilation.
+However, repl.it has recently moved to a better version of clang that does provide support for pb_ds, so it's still a great online compiler.

 # Book

 [Here](https://www.overleaf.com/read/vxkkgmmrmckv) is the latest version of a book I am writing on competitive programming so far (a work in progress).